MotherSphere/Colony/README.md

 - `ColonyLauncher/OrbitalArcade/` – isolated module for the Orbital Arcade window, with its own sources and assets.
 - `CMakeLists.txt` – root wrapper that adds the `ColonyLauncher` project directory.

+## README naming convention
+For every directory created inside `ColonyLauncher/`, add an overview file named after the directory itself (for example, `Colon yLauncher/ColonyLauncher.md`, `ColonyLauncher/OrbitalArcade/OrbitalArcade.md`, or `ColonyLauncher/docs/docs.md`).
+Apply this ru le to any future folders so each module’s entry point is easy to discover.

 Run CMake from the repository root as usual:

 ```bash